What is God's Wrath?

 “The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, and with all wicked deception for those who are perishing, because they refused to love the truth and so be saved.
 Therefore God sends them a strong delusion, so that they may believe what is false.”
 (2 Thessalonians 2:9-11, English Standard Version)

-Now, obviously God does not willfully “send” delusions; it means that He will reluctantly permit the delusions to manifest among those who willfully accept the delusions.
+Now, obviously God does not willfully “send” delusions; no more than He "makes" darkness His canopy— "For God is light, and in Him is no darkness at all" (1 John 1:5).
+The delusions and darkness come from a wrong perception of God, and He will reluctantly permit the delusions (darkness/confusion/lies) to manifest among those who willfully suppress the truth and believe what is false.
 Again, in His wrath, He is giving them over to their own desires to believe what they want concerning His character.

 “When God is said to harden men’s hearts,-to deliver them up to a reprobate mind,-to send them strong delusions, that they should believe that God is acting unrighteously – meaning He is acting against His character a lie, and the like;- it is infinitely far from being meant of an efficacious impulse in God Almighty.
 That all those verbs,- to harden, to blind, to deliver up, to send delusions, to deceive, and the like,-are by an ordinary Hebraism only PERMISSIVE in signification, though active in sound, is placed without all controversy.”
 (Thomas Pierce, I, p.
 23-24 edition of 1658 as quoted in Jackson, The Providence of God Viewed In The Light Of Holy Scripture, p.
 401)